SirBoink/Pythonix/README.md

 ## 3. Models Evaluated

-We chose two prominent 7B-parameter models based on their cost-effectiveness, code-specific training, and instruction-following capabilities.
+I chose two prominent 7B-parameter models based on their cost-effectiveness, code-specific training, and instruction-following capabilities.

 Of course.
 A more technical and robust table will provide much more context for readers familiar with LLMs.